michaelsoriano/age-check/README.md

 - underAgeMsg (Message when user didn't pass age requirements)
 - underAge (Callback to be called on failed validation, takes no arguments)
 - errorMsg {invalidDay (message for invalid day entered), invalidYear (message for invalid year entered)}
-- storage (sessionStorage or localStorage, sessionStorage is the default)
+- storage (sessionStorage, localStorage, or cookie -- sessionStorage is the default)
+- storageExpires (number of days to store the cookie, ONLY VALID for cookie storage method)

 ## To Minify JS + CSS